 d.
 Trees shall be a minimum of six feet high, with a minimum two-inch caliper if deciduous.

 e.
-Landscaped areas shall be distributed equally throughout the parking area to create shade and break up large expanses of asphalt or other paving.
+Landscaped areas shall be distributed equally throughout the parking area to create shade and break up large asphalt or other paving expanses.

 D. Signs and Lighting.

-1. Signs and external lighting shall be designed to reflect historic styling and comply with the town development objectives and shall be reviewed by an architectural and site design review committee.
+1. Signs and external lighting shall be designed to reflect historical styling and comply with the town development objectives and shall be reviewed by an architectural and site design review committee.

-2. Internal illumination and neon lighting or signage is prohibited, except for window signs not exceeding four square feet; provided, that an applicant may request review of proposed signs by an architectural and site design review committee, if one has been appointed.
-Following such review and on the recommendation of the committee, the director may allow internally illuminated signs or signs with neon lighting.
+2. Internal illumination and neon lighting or signage is prohibited, except for window signs not exceeding four square feet; provided, that an applicant may request a review of proposed signs by an architectural and site design review committee if one has been appointed.
+Following such review and on the committee's recommendation, the director may allow internally illuminated signs or signs with neon lighting.

 3. All other requirements of Chapter 17.510, Sign Code, apply in the RHT zones.